Will you research my family tree for me?

 Some images in our collections, such as the Kirk C. Mariner Collection, are free to use with attribution to us.
 If it is not otherwise indicated, please contact us for the correct attribution phrasing.

-The ESVA Heritage Center does not hold the copyright for the majority of our collections.
-It is up to you to research the copyright status.
+For materials the ESVA Heritage Center does not hold the copyright to, it is up to the patron to research, verify, and acknowledge the copyright status.

 I have some items that I’d like to donate to your collections.
 What do I do?